mddazure/vwan-routing-intent-vpn-terraform/README.md

 Pre-GA:
 - Both Hubs are deployed in West Europe.
-- Portal should be accessed at aka.ms/interhub to view Routing Intent settings in Firewall Manager
+- Access portal at aka.ms/interhub to view Routing Intent settings in Firewall Manager

 ## Topology